German Shepherd Colors - Different Coat And Color Varieties

 They have an undercoat that is soft and thick.
 The outer coat can also be slightly wavy or long.
 Hence the different German Shepherd colors.

-German Shepherd Colors – Show Dog Color Requirements
+German Shepherd Colors: Show Dog Color Requirements

 If you are interested in showing your GSD in the popular show dog industry, there are color requirements that have been set in place by the American Kennel Club.

-White Coat German Shepherds
+White-Coated German Shepherds

 While the AKC may immediately disqualify a white GSD from a dog show, many dog owners around the world actually seek out the beautiful white GSD.

-Black Coat German Shepherds
+Black-Coated German Shepherds

-German Shepherd Colors Coat Variations
+German Shepherd Colours Coat Variations

 • Black and Tan

-• Black and White
+• Black and white

 • Solid Black

-• Black and Red
+• Black and red

-• Black and Cream
+• Black and cream

-• Black and Silver
+• Black and silver

 • Liver